Getting Started with Vouch

 ssh user@server

-# AWS credentials available
+# AWS credentials are available through the configured profile

-aws s3 ls --profile vouch
+aws sts get-caller-identity --profile vouch

 What just started working?